IBM/pytorchpipe/README.md

 __Note__: Please call ```offline-trainer --h``` to learn more about the run-time arguments.

-The additional AnswerPrediction component translates the predictions into string, whereas StreamViewer displays content of the indicated data streams, e.g.:

 ```console
 [2019-07-05 13:27:10] - INFO - stream_viewer >>> Showing selected streams for sample 42 (index: 25529):